9 of the Best Dunedin Walks and Where to Treat Yourself Afterwards

 Wall Street Mall 16/211 George Street, Dunedin (Marbecks)

-If you’re craving a dramatic landscape – think massive sand dunes made for sliding down and rugged coastline - then this walk is for you.
-Rather than the pesky insects, Sandfly Bay is actually named after the tendency for sand to fly in strong winds on this phenomenal stretch of beach.
+If you’re craving a dramatic landscape – think massive sand dunes made for sliding down and rugged coastline – then this walk is for you.
+Rather than the pesky insects, Sandfly Bay is actually named after the tendency for sand to fly in strong winds along this phenomenal stretch of beach.

 Photo supplied by Dunedin NZ.

-St Clair Beach, Second Beach + The Esplanade
+St Clair Beach, Second Beach + Esplanade

-250 Forbury Road, Saint Clair (The Esplanade)
+250 Forbury Road, Saint Clair (Esplanade)

 A gently meandering trail ends at a headland, providing the perfect spot to take in the spectacular views back up the Otago Coast.
 This walk is a short trip from the city centre and is wheelchair accessible.

-When you’re ready to refuel, pop into Esplanade – an authentic Italian eatery with great service and one of the best views in town - hands down.
+When you’re ready to refuel, pop into Esplanade – an authentic Italian eatery with great service and one of the best views in town, hands down.
 Park yourself up in a window seat to enjoy one of their ever-popular Mediterranean meals with a homemade soda or a refreshing spritz.
 Buon appetito!

 Photo supplied by Dunedin NZ.